AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; LanternPickupPlus - Pick up flashlights (all of them), lanterns (new and old), jack-o-lanterns, and burning barrels.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; LargerHordes - Wandering Hordes are a lot larger than vanilla and hopefully not too large to hurt performance.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; MasterTool - Schematic can only be found in the highest tier quests in their hardened chests.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; MaxLevel500 - ...
 Why? just because. lol.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Mod988 - 988 is Suicide Hotline.
+Turns all noose blocks into rope.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ModSlotsPlus - Improved slots that keeps with progression.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; PaintbrushPlus - Paint for free, hold trigger, and shorter range.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; PlayerResetQuests - You can now tell the trader to give you fresh quest options.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ProgressiveBiomeSpawning - Forest is easiest, Wasteland is extra hard now.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; PumpkinsPlus - "Molo-Jack-Ovs" and wear a jack-o-lantern as a helmet!

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; QuickStart - No tutorial quests but you start as if you have done them.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ScrapBattery2Acid - Self Explanatory?